aged 15–19 have among the highest rates of reported invasive meningococcal disease in Canada.

 Teens in Canada

-After children aged less than 1 year old, teens aged 15 to 19 have the highest rate of reported invasive meningococcal disease of any age group in Canada.
+After infants (<1 year) and toddlers (1–4 years), teens (15 to 19 years) have the highest rate of reported invasive meningococcal disease of any age group in Canada.

 Teens in crowded places